HannahAdegoye/HannahAdegoye/README.md

 ### 👋 Hi, I'm @HannahAdegoye

 - 👀 I'm passionate about **DevOps, cloud computing, and automating software delivery pipelines**.
 I love designing scalable, secure, and reliable systems using **AWS, Terraform, Ansible, Docker, and Kubernetes**.
+- 🤓If it’s a modern digital service or app that updates frequently, scales for millions, or needs high availability and security, DevOps is making it happen behind the scenes.
+Essentially, almost every app you use daily relies on DevOps in some way
 - 🌱 I'm currently exploring **advanced CI/CD techniques, DevSecOps practices, and serverless architectures**.
 I’m also expanding my skills in **infrastructure automation, monitoring, and cloud-native optimisations**.

 - 💞️ I'm looking to collaborate on **cloud, DevOps, and infrastructure projects**, particularly those that improve reliability, security, and performance.
 I enjoy contributing to open-source tools and building solutions that solve real-world problems.